NathanielJS1541/AoC_2024/Nat/README.md

 # Nat's Advent of Code 2024 Solutions

 This folder contains my solutions to the 2024 Advent of Code.
-I thought I'd keep it "interesting" by choosing languages I'm not familliar with, which inevitably means each challenge will take me hours...
+I thought I'd keep it "interesting" by choosing languages I'm not familiar with, which inevitably means each challenge will take me hours...

 ## Table of Contents